akhil27051999/Interview-Question-Bank/kubernetes.md

 ---

-### Q30 — What is the difference between a ReplicaSet and a Deployment?
+## Q30 — What is the difference between a ReplicaSet and a Deployment?
 **Answer**

 - **ReplicaSet**: Ensures a specified number of replicas of a Pod are running.
 Lower-level controller.
 - **Deployment**: Manages ReplicaSets and provides declarative updates, rolling updates, and rollback.
 Typically you manage Deployments (not ReplicaSets) directly.

----

-If you'd like, I can:
-- Integrate this reformatted Kubernetes section into your main README (replacing the original).
-- Reformat the remaining technology sections (Docker, Terraform, AWS, CI/CD, Monitoring, Linux & Shell, Networking) in the same style.
-- Produce separate Markdown files per technology or create printable cheat sheets / flashcards.

-Which would you like next?